BShoop33/Capstone-Nucleus/README.md

 ## Purpose
 The purpose of Nucleus is to provide a portal that makes it easy for hospital workers to view items in, add items to, edit items, and remove items from their hospital's inventory.

+## Usage
+Upon arriving at the Nucleus login page (either by hosting the Nucleus application locally or by accessing a version of it hosted on the internet), an existing user may log into Nuclues by entering a valid email address and password combination and then clicking the <em>SIGN IN</em> button.
+If the user is not an existing Nucleus user, he or she may register for Nucleus by cliking the link that says <em>Sign up here</em>.
+After clicking that link, a registration form will appear prompting the user to enter a first name, last name, display name, department, job title, email address, password, and password confirmation (Note that in a real production environment a user would be unable to register for Nucleus because his or her authentication credentials would be assigned and managed with a system like Active Directory rather than self-appointed).
+When all that information is entered, the user may then click the <em>REGISTER</em> button to finalize the registration process and enter the Nucleus portal.
+If the user preferred to return to the Login page rather than registering, he or she could do so by clicking the <em>Log in here</em> link rather than clicking the <em>REGISTER</em> button.

 ## Status
 -Nucleus Version 1.0 is complete.